ivanpustogarov/evasion-framework/README.md

 ```
 $ cd fuzzer
-$ cp ../tools/patcher/inject/camera_isp-injected.ko binary   #  the scirpt expect the vulnerable module to be present in 'fuzzer/binary' folder
+$ cp ../tools/patcher/inject/camera_isp-injected.ko ./binary/   #  the scirpt expect the vulnerable module to be present in 'fuzzer/binary' folder
 ```

 We need to collect the memory dump once the execution enters the driver's ioctl handerl.
 In order to find out the ioclt hander name, we can run